-That’s why within the first 100 days of being sworn into office President Biden will propose an overhaul of our tax system that rejects supply-side, trickle-down tax cuts and begins by rolling back the Trump tax cuts that most directly benefit the wealthy and corporations.
-He will also reform other rigged aspects of our tax code that predate the Trump tax law by:
+That’s why within the first 100 days of being sworn into office, as he did during his election campaign, President Biden should propose an overhaul of our tax system that rejects supply-side, trickle-down tax cuts—starting with a rollback of those Trump tax cuts that most directly benefit the wealthy and corporations.
+He should also reform other rigged aspects of our tax code that predate the Trump tax law by:

 - Closing the trust-fund loophole that lets wealthy families avoid all taxes on the growth in the value of their fortunes when they pass between generations.

 - Revoking all the special tax breaks for real estate investors like Donald Trump that let them delay, reduce and eliminate their tax obligations.

 - Restoring a higher, fairer tax rate on big profitable corporations and ensuring they stop dodging their taxes through accounting tricks by levying a 15% minimum tax on the profits reported to investors and ending tax breaks for outsourcing jobs and shifting profits offshore.

 The most recent IRS “tax gap” report found that about $380 billion in taxes goes uncollected each year—about one in seven dollars of total tax liability.
 About half of that shortfall comes from corporations and other businesses underreporting income.
 These business-tax scofflaws are able to get away with it because IRS auditing and enforcement budgets have